UU-Human-Evolution/1MB438/Lab_4.md

 1. Use `ExtractORFs.py` to extract the ORFs.
       ` python ExtractORFs.py <in_fasta_file> <genemark_file> `
 2. Save  the output as a new file.

+**You should look always when given a script at its structure!
+After understanding how the script was designed to call the inputs/outputs you also need to think on the path of the script, the path of the input files and where you are standing when running the script.**

 Now you want to load your results, as well as the translation of the ORFs into amino acids, into a database.
 The first step is to create a database and a table in the database.
 This table should